AfoninAndrei/OPT-ML/README.md

-# Can we learn gradients by Hamiltonian Neural Networks
+# Can we learn gradients by Hamiltonian Neural Networks?

 <!-- # Learning to learn by gradient descent by gradient descent [[PDF](https://arxiv.org/pdf/1606.04474v2.pdf)] -->